How Much Does It Cost To Wrap A Boat?

 Speed Boat Wraps

-To cover a speed boat, you'll likely need about 15 to 25 yards of vinyl, with total wrapping costs ranging from $1,500 to $3,000.
+For wrapping a speed boat, you will most likely require about 15 to 25 yards of vinyl, with all-inclusive wrapping prices ranging between $1,500 and $3,000.

 Length Side Height Cost (Wrap + Installation)